· LoveMeIV Clinical Team · guides · 9 min read

 You have a hard deadline you can’t move

 Wedding day.
 Bar exam study day.
 Conference keynote.
 State legislative committee testimony.
 Closing on a house.
 The IV is not magic, but it shortens the hours you spend functionally useless from “most of the day” to “a couple of hours, and then you can work.”
-Patients who use the drip strategically — booked for Sunday morning, not Sunday afternoon — get the most out of it.
+Booked for Sunday morning rather than Sunday afternoon, it buys back more of the day.

 The headache is bad enough that you want clinician-grade pain relief

 Oral ibuprofen and rest is the right tier for most hangover headaches.
-When the headache crosses into the territory where you cannot focus, where light and sound hurt, where it is pressing into a migraine pattern — and especially if you have a history of migraine — the ketorolac component is meaningfully more effective than oral NSAIDs and works faster.
+When the headache crosses into the territory where you cannot focus, where light and sound hurt, where it is pressing into a migraine pattern — and especially if you have a history of migraine — the ketorolac component works without asking your stomach to cooperate: faster onset by the IV route, and available when pills will not stay down.

 When the hangover IV is not the right call